Department of biochemistry and Molecular biology

 1988 M.Sc., Belarusian State University, Minsk, Belarus

 Protein X-ray crystallography is a powerful technique that provides detailed information on a three-dimensional structure and function of biological macromolecules alone and in complex with other proteins and bioactive ligands.
-Combined with such biophysical methods as circular dichroism, dynamic light scattering, and fluorescent spectroscopy as well as with activity or binding assays, structural analysis leads to a better understanding of protein action mechanisms.
-At present I am involved in a study of structure and function of proteins that play an important role in peptidoglycan biosyntheses in several bacteria.
-They are high molecular weight penicillin-binding proteins PBP2 from Neisseria gonorrhoeae and PBPA from Mycobacterium tuberculosis, and monofunctional transglucosylases from Neisseria gonorrhoeae and E.coli.
+Combined with such biophysical methods as circular dichroism (CD), isothermal titration calorimetry (ITC), dynamic light scattering, and fluorescent spectroscopy as well as with activity or binding assays, structural analysis leads to a better understanding of protein action mechanisms.
+At present I am involved in study of structure and function of proteins that play an important role in peptidoglycan biosyntheses in bacteria and have crucial role in bacterial resistence to β-lactam antibiotics.
+The major focus of research is high molecular weight penicillin-binding proteins or transpeptidases from Neisseria gonorrhoeae and mechanisms of their reduced susceptability to β-lactams.
 Antibiotic resistance that prevails in various strains of pathogenic bacteria demands either new antimicrobials against known targets or new drug targets.
-Based on recently solved structures of PBP2 (Powell A. et.al, 2009) and PBPA (Fedarovich A. et.al, 2010) my research is focused on a discovery of new inhibitors against transpeptidases, which are the well known targets for β-lactam antibiotics.
+Based on recently solved structures of PBP2 (Powell A. et.al, 2009) and PBPA from Mycobacterium tuberculosis (Fedarovich A. et.al, 2012) I am also focused on discovery of new non-β-lactam inhibitors of transpeptidases.
 To date there is no High-throughput screening (HTS) assay available for a transpeptidase.
-To address this, a method for HTS of compound libraries was developed using fluorescence polarization, which in tandem with two other activity assays that utilize fluorescence technique, help us to evaluate real inhibitors and study their inhibitory potential.
-Monofunctional transglucosylases are considered to be a new antimicrobial targets and are in study as well.
+To address this, a method for HTS of compound libraries was developed using fluorescence polarization, which in tandem with two other activity assays that utilize fluorescence technique, help us to evaluate real inhibitors and study their inhibitory potential (Fedarovich A. et al, 2012).

 Recent Publications | Additional Publications